vigetlabs/gangway/README.md

 ```
 baseURL    : The base URL prepended to all requests
+body       : The request body
 method     : Request method (GET, POST, PUT, PATCH, DELETE, etc...)
 onResponse : Run before resolving a request for preprocessing data
-params     : Populate bindings in paths and are sent as request bodies
+params     : Populate bindings in paths and are sent as request bodies.
+Defaults to body.
 path       : The path fragment of the endpoint, appended to baseURL
 type       : Content type, defaults to JSON
 ```